Introduction#

 I. Foundation Stage (6 months)#

-Goal: Understand the original text and basic meanings of the "I Ching," familiarize with the sixty-four hexagrams and three hundred eighty-four lines, and establish a foundation in I Ching studies.
+Goal: Understand the original text of the "I Ching" and its basic meanings, familiarize with the sixty-four hexagrams and three hundred eighty-four lines, and establish a foundation in I Ching studies.

-2. "Complete Explanation of the I Ching" (Jin Jingfang, Lü Shaogang) - Gain a comprehensive understanding of the theory of the "I Ching."
+2. "Complete Explanation of the I Ching" (Jin Jingfang, Lü Shaogang) - Comprehensive understanding of "I Ching" theory.

-3. "Yi Mao" and "Yi Yin" - Help establish foundational concepts in I Ching studies and lay a solid theoretical groundwork.
+3. "Yi Mao" "Yi Yin" - Help establish foundational concepts in I Ching studies, laying a solid theoretical groundwork.

 Learning Focus#

-• Repeatedly read these foundational books, familiarize with the meanings behind hexagrams, line symbols, and texts until key hexagram interpretations can be memorized.
+- Repeatedly read these foundational books, familiarize with the meanings behind hexagrams, line symbols, and texts until key hexagram phrases can be memorized.

-• Take notes and recite repeatedly until thoroughly internalized.
+- Take notes and repeatedly recite until they are thoroughly understood.

 II.
 Foundation Expansion Stage (12 months)#

-Goal: Based on foundational understanding, further expand knowledge of I Ching studies through extensive reading of ancient and modern works to enrich understanding of "I Ching" theory.
+Goal: Based on foundational understanding, further expand I Ching knowledge through extensive reading of ancient and modern works to enrich understanding of "I Ching" theory.

 1. "Collected Commentaries on the I Ching" (Lai Zhide, Wang Bi) - Comprehensive annotations to expand understanding of the "I Ching."

-2. "Shangshi Learning of the I Ching" (Shang Binghe) - Expand understanding of the symbolism and mathematics of the hexagrams.
+2. "Shangshi Studies of the I Ching" (Shang Binghe) - Expand understanding of symbolic mathematics.

-3. "Ancient Chinese Fortune-Telling Techniques" - Understand the development and application of ancient fortune-telling techniques to enrich foundational knowledge of fate calculation.
+3. "Ancient Chinese Fortune-Telling Techniques" - Understand the development and application of ancient fortune-telling techniques, enriching foundational knowledge of fate calculation.

-4. "Three Essentials of Yang House" - A classic in feng shui, helping to understand the layout of Yang house (home) feng shui in conjunction with hexagram principles.
+4. "Three Essentials of Yang House" - A classic in feng shui, helping understand the combination of feng shui layout and hexagram principles.

 Learning Focus#

-• Broaden knowledge, attempting to understand the "I Ching" from different angles and schools of thought.
+- Expand knowledge, attempting to understand the "I Ching" from different angles and schools.

-• Understand the philosophy within the "I Ching" and the deeper meanings behind its symbols and numbers.
+- Understand the philosophy in the "I Ching" and the deeper meanings behind its symbols and numbers.

 III.
 Advanced Stage (18 months)#

-1. "Correct Meaning of the I Ching" (Kong Yingda) - Continue to deepen understanding of the meanings of the "I Ching."
+1. "Correct Meaning of the I Ching" (Kong Yingda) - Continue to deepen understanding of the meaning of the "I Ching."

 2. "Brief Examples of the I Ching" (Wang Bi) - Understand the essence of the meaning school.

-1. "Ancient Divination Techniques of the I Ching" (Shang Binghe) - Further explore the system of symbols and numbers.
+1. "Ancient Divination Examination of the I Ching" (Shang Binghe) - Further explore the symbolic system.

-2. "Shangshi Learning of the I Ching" (Shang Binghe) - Expand understanding of the symbolism and mathematics of the hexagrams.
+2. "Shangshi Studies of the I Ching" (Shang Binghe) - Expand understanding of symbolic mathematics.

-1. "Additions and Subtractions in Divination" (Old Man Yehe) - Classic divination techniques suitable for practical learning.
+1. "Increased and Decreased Divination" (Ye He Laoren) - Classic divination techniques suitable for practical learning.

-2. "Plum Blossom Divination" (Shao Yong) - A well-known divination technique with wide applications.
+2. "Plum Blossom Divination" (Shao Yong) - A well-known divination technique widely applied.

 3. "Golden Strategy" (Volumes 1 and 2, Takashima Kayoemon) - In-depth exploration of practical techniques in divination.